 - White and colored paper—think writing paper, file folders, stationery

 - Mail and envelopes (yes, even those with windows), greeting cards—if you still get coupons, toss ’em in too

 - Most of those boxes that pile up when you buy cereal, shoes, laundry detergent, medicine, cakes, candy—you get the picture

-- Takeout and frozen food containers, including ice cream cartons as long as they're empty
+- Takeout and frozen food containers, including ice cream cartons as long as they're empty and clean

 - Shipping boxes—empty them, break them down so they're flat, and keep them dry

 - Magazines and newsprint—no need to remove staples or worry about special inks or glossy papers; today’s recycling machinery can handle them

 - Juice and milk cartons—make sure to remove all liquids first

 1) Why should you recycle paper products?
 The natural cellulose fibers that make paper products can generally be used to make new products up to seven times (especially when combined with some fresh fiber).

 2) Recycling isn’t the only option.
 Paper packaging’s durability means that it can be reused.
 Flatten boxes for easy storage, and come gift-wrapping time you’re all set up.

 3) Quality matters.
 Don't forget to flatten boxes.
 Make sure the item is clean and dry.
 Crumpled paper goes into the recycling bin.
 But that magazine you dropped in the bathtub?
 Sorry—wet paper goes in the garbage.
 (Try making seed paper with it instead.)